Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 -   `callId` **[string][2]** ID of the call being acted on.
 -   `otherCallId` **[string][2]** ID of the other call being acted on.

-### directTransfer

-Performs a "direct" transfer on a call (also known as an unannounced or blind transfer).
-This allows the current user to transfer the remote participant of a call to another user, similar to a "forward" operation.

-The specified call must be locally held.
-The "destination" user will receive an incoming call, and when answered, they will be connected with the remote participant of the specified call.
-The current user's call will be ended after the operation.

-**Parameters**

--   `callId` **[string][2]** ID of the call being acted on.
--   `destination` **[string][2]** The user to transfer the call to.
-This destination should be in the form of: user@domain

 ### join

 Performs a "join" on two ongoing calls.
-This allows the current user to establish a call with audio between two remote users.
+This allows the current user to establish a call with audio with two remote users.

-Both specified calls (between curent user and each of the remote users) must first be placed on hold locally.
+Both specified calls must be locally held.
 The "joined" call will be audio-only, even if either previous call had video.
 Video cannot be added to the "joined" call.
 Both remote participants will see their call taken off hold, and will receive additional audio from other participants after the operation.
 Both calls for the current user will